david8zhang/system-design-daily-blog/shopify_architecture_flash_sales.md

 - MySQL, Redis, Memcached for storing data
 - Mainly Ruby on Rails for backend, tho some Go, Lua for performance critical components
-- React and React Native with GraphQL APIs on the frontend
+- React and React Native with GraphQL on the frontend

 Some other things to note: